 Failures play out

 It takes time for the cobwebs to clear.
 For the generator to turn on and kick start my conscious mind.
-As my consciousness comes back online and my eyes begin to focus, I stretch and my tummy rumbles - I’m hungry
+As my consciousness comes back online and my eyes begin to focus, I stretch and my tummy rumbles - I’m hungry not scared.

 One of the reasons is our daily dose of media consumption, whether it is traditional media outlets or social media.
 To increase viewership news media makes stories sound as dramatic, threatening and urgent as possible.
-The result is 24/7 drama and danger, “contributing to what George Gerbner called ‘the mean world syndrome’—the sense we have, based on a steady supply of frightening and threatening news, that the world is a riskier place than it actually is.”
+The result is 24/7 drama and danger, “Contributing to what George Gerbner called ‘the mean world syndrome’—the sense we have, based on a steady supply of frightening and threatening news, that the world is a riskier place than it actually is.”
 (Gerbner & Gross, 1976).
 We carry our news in our hands and talk about it on our screens.
-It is everywhere and the media has profited from a decrease in censorship and an increase in news consumption.
+It is everywhere and the media has profited from a decrease in censorship and an increase in consumption.

 Censorship used to ensured kids did not see images on TV.
 Today, everything is available to kids online and on their TV screens.